Tree of Life Lutheran Bible Camp

 Can't afford it?
 First ask your pastor if help is available from your congregation.
 Congregations whose members need additional assistance should have their pastor contact the camp business manager, as we are able to offer reduced rates in some cases.

 Registration and medical forms and fees are due three weeks before the first day of camp.
 Late registrations are accepted on a space-available basis only; please telephone if your registration will be late.
-Make checks payable to Tree of Life Lutheran Bible Camp, Inc., and mail to Timothy Mann, Camp Business Manager, 518 Channing Ave., Palo Alto, CA 94301; phone 650-853-1304 (home), 650-283-3895 (cell), or 650-427-1771 (work); email treasurer@TreeOfLifeBibleCamp.org.
+Make checks payable to Tree of Life Lutheran Bible Camp, Inc., and mail to Timothy Mann, Camp Business Manager, 518 Channing Ave., Palo Alto, CA 94301; phone 650-283-3895 (cell); email treasurer@TreeOfLifeBibleCamp.org.

 Cabin assignments are made prior to camp and are final.
 If special arrangements are necessary, please make a note on your child's registration form.